-In 1985 we spent the summer moving from our workshop in Irwell Vale to a larger and far better equipped space in Rawtenstall.
-Then we were invited to take part in the Spanish International Puppet Festival in Seville.
+In 1985 we spent the summer moving from our workshop in Irwell Vale to a larger and better equipped space in Rawtenstall.
+We were also invited to take part in the Spanish International Puppet Festival in Seville.
 It was the period of the first left-leaning government in Spain since the death of Franco.
 For much of the country there was a great mood of optimism and a cultural re-awakening.
 The company was offered a fee that didn’t cover our costs but we felt the opportunity was too good to miss.
 The British Council also decided to give us a contribution towards the show.
-In turn we asked the festival if they would allow us to tour the rural areas in Sevilla Province rather than just perform in the city.
-The authorities found this an unusual request and they needed a little persuasion but, eventually, it was agreed to with a shrug of the shoulders.
+In turn we asked the festival if they would allow us to tour the rural areas in Sevilla Province rather than simply perform in the city.
+The authorities needed a little persuasion but, eventually, it was agreed to with a shrug of the shoulders.

 We tightened our belts to create a small, cheap show, redeploying our horse trailer as an outdoor theatre.
 In November we took the ferry to Santander, and drove our van and the trailer down to Andalusia and Seville, where we all stayed together at Hotel Goya, in the beautiful Jewish Quarter.